JimmieM/ellah/README.md

 With Ellah, you can:

--  Sync your scripts, images, links, and more across all devices, regardless of the OS.
+-  Sync your scripts and aliases all devices, regardless of the OS.
 -  Automatically add scripts and aliases to your OS-specific profile or maintain default aliases across all platforms.
 -  Run cloud-stored scripts directly from your command line, including bash scripts on a Windows machine.
 -  Easily manage resources with quick commands.